 In addition, an affiliate of Capitala Investment Advisors also manages Fund IV, a private investment limited partnership providing financing solutions to smaller and lower middle-market companies that had its first closing in March 2013 and obtained approval for its Small Business Investment Company license from the U.S. Small Business Administration in April 2013.
 In addition to Fund IV, affiliates of Capitala Investment Advisors may manage several affiliated funds whereby institutional limited partners in Fund IV have the opportunity to co-invest with Fund IV in portfolio investments.
-An affiliate of Capitala Investment Advisors also manages Fund V, a private investment limited partnership providing financing solutions to the lower middle-market and traditional middle-market.
+An affiliate of Capitala Investment Advisors also manages Fund V, a private investment limited partnership, and CSLC, both of which provide financing solutions to the lower middle-market and traditional middle-market.
 Capitala Investment Advisors and its affiliates may also manage other funds in the future that may have investment mandates that are similar, in whole and in part, with ours.
 To the extent permitted by the 1940 Act and interpretation of the SEC staff, Capitala Investment Advisors and its affiliates may determine that an investment is appropriate for us and for one or more of those other funds.
 In such event, depending on the availability of such investment and other appropriate factors, Capitala Investment Advisors or its affiliates may determine that we should invest side-by-side with one or more other funds.
 Any such investments will be made only to the extent permitted by applicable law and interpretive positions of the SEC and its staff, and consistent with Capitala Investment Advisors' allocation procedures.
-We do not expect to make co-investments, or otherwise compete for investment opportunities, with Fund IV because its focus and investment strategy differ from our own.
-However, we do expect to make co-investments with Fund V given its similar investment strategy.
+We expect to make, and have made, co-investments with Fund V and/or CSLC given their similar investment strategies.

 On June 1, 2016, the SEC issued the Order, which permits the Company to co-invest in portfolio companies with certain funds or entities managed by the Investment Advisor or its affiliates in certain negotiated transactions where co-investing would otherwise be prohibited under the 1940 Act, subject to the conditions of the Order.
-Pursuant to the Order, we are permitted to co-invest in such investment opportunities with our affiliates if a "required majority" (as defined in Section 57(o) of the 1940 Act) of our independent directors make certain conclusions in connection with a co-investment transaction, including, but not limited to, that (1) the terms of the potential co-investment transaction, including the consideration to be paid, are reasonable and fair to us and our stockholders and do not involve overreaching in respect of us or our stockholders on the part of any person concerned, and (2) the potential co-investment transaction is consistent with the interests of our stockholders and is consistent with our then-current investment objective and strategies.
+Pursuant to the Order, we are permitted to co-invest in such investment opportunities with our affiliates if a â€ærequired majority†(as defined in Section 57(o) of the 1940 Act) of our independent directors make certain conclusions in connection with a co-investment transaction, including, but not limited to, that (1) the terms of the potential co-investment transaction, including the consideration to be paid, are reasonable and fair to us and our stockholders and do not involve overreaching in respect of us or our stockholders on the part of any person concerned, and (2) the potential co-investment transaction is consistent with the interests of our stockholders and is consistent with our then-current investment objective and strategies.

 On August 31, 2016, the Company sold assets to FSC II in exchange for 100% of the partnership interests in FSC II.
 Concurrent with the sale of these assets to FSC II, the Company received cash consideration of \$47.6 million from an affiliated third-party purchaser in exchange for 100% of the partnership interests of FSC II.
-The Company's Board of Directors pre-approved this transaction pursuant to Section 57(f) of the 1940 Act.
+The Company's Board of Directors preapproved this transaction pursuant to Section 57(f) of the 1940 Act.
 Our Administrator also serves as the administrator to FSC II.